 Access to accommodation

-A number of different support agencies, funded by us, work with people on the street to help them into accommodation.
+We fund various support agencies to work with people on the street to help them into accommodation.

-The agencies approach anybody identified as being on the street to encourage them to make use of a SWEP bed.
+The agencies approach anybody identified as being on the street to encourage them to make use of a Winter Provision bed.

-If you need to access this additional winter accommodation, contact CGL Street Outreach or our housing advice team using the details below.
+If you need to access this additional winter accommodation, contact us or the CGL Street Outreach team.

 How you can help